Resetting the Optimizer in Deep RL: An Empirical Study: Related Work

 \section{Related Work}

-In this paper, we showed that common approaches to value function optimization could be viewed as iterative optimization algorithms.
+In this paper, we showed that common approaches to value-function optimization could be viewed as a sequence of optimization problems.
 This view is occasionally discussed in previous work~\cite{fan2020theoretical} but in different contexts, perhaps earliest in Fitted Value Iteration~\cite{gordon1995stable,ernst2005tree}, Fitted Q Iteration~\cite{riedmiller2005neural,antos2007fitted}, and related approximate dynamic-programming algorithms~\cite{bertsekas1996neuro, lagoudakis2003least, lange2012batch}.
-More recently, Dabney et al.~\cite{dabney2021value} presented the concept of the value improvement path where they argued that even in the single-task setting with stationary environments, the RL agent is still faced with a sequence of problems, and that the representation-learning process can benefit from looking at the entire sequence.
+More recently, Dabney et al.~\cite{dabney2021value} presented the concept of the value improvement path where they argued that even in the single-task setting with stationary environments, the RL agent is still faced with a sequence of problems, and that the representation-learning process can benefit from looking at the entire sequence of problems.
 This view was further explored to show that ignoring this non-stationary aspect can lead to capacity~\cite{lyle2022understanding} and plasticity loss~\cite{nikishin2023deep}.
-These works, however, do not consider the effect of RL non-stationarity on the internal parameters of the optimizer.
-Notice that this kind of non-stationarity is due to the solution not the environment, and stands in contrast to the non-stationary setting that arises when the MDP reward and transitions change, a setting that is well-explored~\cite{padakandla2020reinforcement, lecarpentier2021lipschitz, chandak2022reinforcement, khetarpal2022towards, luketina2022meta}.
+This capacity loss problem can be mitigated in various ways, such as by regularization~\cite{lyle2022understanding, kumar2023maintaining, dohare2023loss}, introducing new parameters~\cite{nikishin2023deep}, or by using activation functions that are more conducive to learning a sequence of targets~\cite{abbas2023loss}.
+None of these works, however, considered the effect of RL non-stationarity on the internal parameters of the optimizer.
+Notice that this kind of non-stationarity is due to the solution not the environment, and stands in contrast to the non-stationary setting that arises when the MDP reward and transitions change, a setting that is well-explored~\cite{padakandla2020reinforcement, lecarpentier2021lipschitz, chandak2022reinforcement, khetarpal2022towards, luketina2022meta, abel2023definition}.

 To hedge against the contamination effect, we proposed to reset the optimizer per iteration.
 Resetting the optimizer is a well-established idea in the optimization literature, and can be found for example in a paper by Nesterov~\cite{Nesterov2012GradientMF}.
 Adaptive versions of resetting are also common and perform well in practice~\cite{ODonoghue2012AdaptiveRF, wang2020scheduled}.
 Restarting the step-size (learning rate) also has some precedence in deep learning~\cite{Loshchilov2017FixingWD, DBLP:conf/iclr/LoshchilovH17,gotmare2018closer}.
 See also the standard book on large-scale optimization~\cite{beck2017first} as well as a recent review of this topic in the context of optimization~\cite{Pokutta2020RestartingAS}.